A-Hendo/magitts/TUTORIAL.md

 Some git commands are frequently used with switches or flags to enable some behaviors.
 E.g. `push --force`

-Many of the edamagit command menus have a switches menu which can be activated by pressing `-`.
+Many of the magitts command menus have a switches menu which can be activated by pressing `-`.

 ![](https://hole.dev/images/edamagit_introduction/switches_1.jpg)